 In addition to meeting the criteria listed in the Exception Standard in certain circumstances,39 each of the above categories has more precise qualifications and requirements.
 For example, a straddling community that intends to transfer water must ensure that the water is (1) used solely for public water supply purposes within the straddling community and (2) returned (with limited exceptions), either naturally or after use, to the source watershed.
 A proposal to transfer water to a community within a straddling county must demonstrate that there is no reasonable water supply alternative within the Basin in which the community is located and that the proposal will not endanger the integrity of the Basin's ecosystem.
-Intra-basin transfer and straddling county proposals must be approved by all members of the Council.
+Straddling county proposals and some intrabasin transfer proposals must be approved by all members of the Council.